wkelley11/CS435_Project/README.md

 - Use buttons A (up) and C (down) to navigate through each of the screens and view the data.
 - If you're on the Timer screen:
-  - A will increment 1 to the Timer.
+  - A will increment the Timer by 1, when setting it.
   - B will let you enter the Timer function, start the timer once you've set it, and pause & resume the countdown.
   - C will let you exit the Timer.

-### Using MQTT to Upload Messages
+### Using MQTT to Upload Messages to the OLED

 You can send data from your phone to the screen with the MQTT protocol.
 Here's how: